Arbitration Fund for African Students (AFAS)

 AFAS, registered Charity under the Charities Act 2011 with Charity Number 1185823 – Charity Constitution

-The Members are: Dr Nneka Emilia Onyema, Dr Chrispas Nyombi, Ms Yasmin Sebah, Prof Walid Ben Hamida, Ms Eunice Shang-Simpson and Mr Joseph Otoo.
+The Trustees are: Dr Nneka Emilia Onyema, Dr Chrispas Nyombi, Ms Eunice Shang-Simpson, Ms Yasmin Sebah, and Prof Walid Ben Hamida.

 Join the AFAS Mailing List